MX Warm Spare Overview

 The total time for failure detection, failover to the warm spare concentrator, and ability to start processing VPN packets is typically less than 30 seconds.

 Router warm spare is used to provide redundancy for internet connectivity and appliance services when an MX security appliance is being used as a routed gateway.

 WAN Virtual IPs

-WAN Failover: WAN monitoring is performed using the same internet connectivity tests that are used for uplink failover.
-For more data on these checks, see the Cisco Meraki Knowledge Base.
-If the primary appliance does not have a valid internet connection based on these tests, it will stop sending VRRP heartbeats which will result in a failover.
+WAN failover: WAN monitoring is performed using the same internet connectivity tests that are used for uplink failover.
+For more data on these checks, see the Connection Monitoring for WAN Failover article.
+If the primary appliance does not have a valid internet connection based on these tests, it will stop sending VRRP heartbeats, which will result in a failover.
 When uplink connectivity on the original primary appliance is restored and the warm spare begins receiving VRRP heartbeats again, it will relinquish the active role back to the primary appliance.

-LAN Failover: The two appliances share health information over the network via the VRRP protocol.
-These VRRP heartbeats occur at layer 2 and are performed on all configured VLANs.
+LAN failover: The two appliances share health information over the network via the VRRP protocol.
+These VRRP heartbeats occur at layer two and are performed on all configured VLANs.
 If no advertisements reach the spare on any VLAN, it will trigger a failover.
 When the warm spare begins receiving VRRP heartbeats again, it will relinquish the active role back to the primary appliance.

 Requirements and Best Practices

-When configuring Routed HA, it is critical that both MXs have a reliable connection to each other on the LAN, so the Primary MX's VRRP heartbeats can be seen reliably by the Spare.
+When configuring routed HA, it is critical that both MXs have a reliable connection to each other on the LAN, so the heartbeats of the primary MX can be seen reliably by the spare.
 To ensure this connection is reliable:

 - There should be no more than one additional hop between them, and they must be able to communicate on all VLANs.